 Ingredients

-• 1 Cup Grape Juice from concentrate You can use any juice from concentrate you like for different flavor profiles
+- 1 cup white grape juice from concentrate You can use any juice from concentrate you like for different flavor profiles

 Instructions

-• Wash jars in hot soapy water, rinse right before filling with hot water.
-Prepare your water bath canner, place rack inside and fill with water so jars are completley covered by at 1 inch.
-Turn the heat to medium so water is 180 degrees F when you put jars filled with jam in the canner.
+- If canning, wash jars in hot soapy water, rinse, and place them in your prepared water bath canner.
+Fill the canner with water so jars are completely covered by 1 inch.
+Turn the heat to medium, so the water is roughly 180 degrees F.

-• Bring water to a full boil in canner and then process for 15 minutes.
-When my timer goes off, I turn off the burner and remove the lid for 5 minutes or so.
-Then carefully (with a jar lifter) remove jars and set them on a towel to cool for 24 hours
+- Bring the water to a full boil and process for 15 minutes.
+When the timer goes off, turn off the burner and remove the lid for 5 minutes.
+Then, using a jar lifter, carefully remove the jars and set them on a towel-lined draft-free counter to cool for 24 hours.

 Notes